ExtReMLapin/lua_soft_cpp_detour_finders/README.md

 # lua_soft_detour_finders POC

+# **ITS A PROOF OF CONCEPT, NOT A PIECE OF CODE MEANT TO BE USED AS A SECURITY LAYER**

 POC detecting c/cpp function being detoured using a cpp module by checking the address of the function